pythonasset/FMECA/README.md

 #### Step 3: Identify Functional Failures
 How can the asset fail to meet its functions?
+- **Filtered by Function**: View functional failures specific to the selected function
 - Complete loss: "Unable to pump any water"
 - Partial loss: "Pumps water at less than 250 L/s"
 - Exceeds limits: "Pressure exceeds 1,200 kPa"
+- **Table-based Management**: View all functional failures in a table, select any row to update or delete

 #### Step 4: Identify Failure Modes
 What specifically causes each functional failure?
+- **Component Dropdown**: Automatically populated with components defined for the selected asset in Step 1
 - Identify at component level
 - Include cause: "Pump bearing seized due to lack of lubrication"
 - Categories: Deterioration, lubrication, contamination, disassembly, human error, overloading
+- **Table-based Management**: View all failure modes in a table, select any row to update or delete

 #### Step 5: Identify Failure Effects
 What happens when each failure occurs?